HandH-Puzzle/HandH-Puzzle.github.io/Puzzles/20201205_ChristmasPuzzleHunt.md

 ## Christmas Puzzle Hunt

-Extra info
+Merry Christmas!
+This is the first puzzle hunt that I've published so take this as your Christmas treat this year.
+There is a loose Christmas theme running throughout though no specilist knowledge is required that you can't also google.
+Any feedback would always be appreciated!

+**Released on the 05/12/2020**
+Link to view puzzle pdf
+Link to download puzzle pdf

+**Released on 19/12/2020**
-Link to view pdf - Released on the 05/12/2020
+Link to view solutions pdf
-Link to download pdf
+Link to download solutions pdf

-Solutions - Released on 19/12/2020

 <span style="color:red">